1. Introduction

 • POST /<database>/apikeys

-Note: the parameters _id and key are mandatory and must have identical values
+Note: The parameters _id and key must be provided and have identical values

 • PUT /<database>/apikeys/{id}